magento/devdocs/src/guides/v2.2/rest/tutorials/orders/order-create-quote.md

 ### Create a cart for a logged-in customer {#create-cart}

-This tutorial manages the cart of a logged-in customer.
-Unless otherwise noted, all calls must specify customer's token `q0u66k8h42yaevtchv09uyy3y9gaj2ap` in the header.
+All calls for logged in customer must specify customer's token `q0u66k8h42yaevtchv09uyy3y9gaj2ap` in the header.

 **Endpoint:**